 Visit Cedar Hill, the historic estate of abolitionist leader and champion of justice and equality, Frederick Douglass.
 Kids can join in the junior ranger program and collect Civil War to Civil Rights trading cards on site.
 This site just celebrated its bicentennial in 2018, in which kids (seen above) won awards for the Frederick Douglass speeches they memorized and delivered.
 Throughout the park there are opportunities to teach kids about the man Douglass was, to talk about racism in America and to celebrate the great accomplishments of this incredible man.

 49. WEST VIRGINIA

-Gauley River National Recreation Area—Summersville, Wv
+Gauley River National Recreation Area—Summersville, WV

 If white water rafting is your jam, Gauley River Recreation Area has what thrill seekers are looking for.
 The mellower crowd can find plenty of slower-moving scenic spots along the 25-mile river’s lush gorges and valleys.

-Ice Age National Scenic Trail—Madison, Wi
+Ice Age National Scenic Trail—Madison, WI

 Some of the best evidence of the North American Ice Age can be found in the state of Wisconsin and the Ice Age Scenic Trail takes you through 1200 miles of valleys, lakes, rolling hills and more.

-Fossil Butte National Monument—Kemmerer, Wy
+Fossil Butte National Monument—Kemmerer, WY

 Dubbed by the National Park Service as “America’s aquarium in stone,” this sagebrush desert oasis of Fossil Butte truly lives up to its name.
 Here you can see fossilized fish, insects, birds, plants and mammals, some that are incredibly well preserved.